eemrull/MCTA3371-Mini-Project-Heart-Attack/README.md

 ### GUI (PyQt5)

 The GUI is implemented using PyQt5, a set of Python bindings for Qt libraries.
-It includes input boxes for users to specify parameters and a Matplotlib canvas to visualize the results.
+It includes input boxes for users to specify parameters.

 ### Files